- EUDAT Primer

 Figure 9.
 The B2SHARE license selector wizard.

-Click on your username or email address on the front page and select "Profile" to go to the profile view of your account.
+Click on your user name or email address on the front page and select "Profile" to go to the profile view of your account (or select "Draft records" or "Published records" directly).
 Here you can find links to an overview of all your published or draft records.
 At the end of the page current API tokens and new tokens can be generated on request.
 Existing ones can be deleted by pressing the 'Remove' button next to each token.

 Figure 10.
 The B2SHARE profile page.